vittoriocipriani/vittoriocipriani.github.io/README.md

 <font size="6"> <span style="color:gray">  Vittorio Cipriani</span></font>

 ------------
-I* am a PhD student at the University of Udine.
-I have submitted my thesis *
+I am a PhD student at the University of Udine.